Algeria–China relations

-Algeria and China have traditionally strong relations, celebrating the 60th anniversary of the establishment of diplomatic relations in 2018.
+Algeria and the People's Republic of China (PRC) have traditionally strong relations, celebrating the 60th anniversary of the establishment of diplomatic relations in 2018.
+The Front de Libération Nation (FLN) received early support from the PRC, which was the first non-Arab country to recognise its provisional government in 1968.

 In 2010, relations were considered the strongest of all Arab-Chinese relations behind Sudanese-Chinese relations.
 While relations are firmly grounded in commercial ties, diplomatic relations have notably extended into socio-cultural and political spheres.

-In 2014, the Sino-Algerian bilateral relationship was elevated to a "Comprehensive Strategic Partnership," the first of its kind in the Sino-Arab world.
+In 2004, the two countries signed a strategic partnership and in 2014, elevated the Sino-Algerian bilateral relationship to a "Comprehensive Strategic Partnership," the first of its kind in the Sino-Arab world.
 Chinese top political advisor, Yu Zhengsheng, stated the goals of this partnership were to "enhance exchanges at all levels, cement political mutual trust and promote pragmatic cooperation" between the two nations.
 In 2018, Chinese Communist Party general secretary Xi Jinping echoed similar rhetoric, pledging to help promote further development of the partnership and continue the trend towards closer diplomatic ties.